cronvel/kung-fig/doc/lib.md

-<a name="ref.Template"></a>
+<a name="ref.TemplateSentence"></a>
-## The Template Class
+## The TemplateSentence Class

-*Templates* are useful for building scripting language on top of KFG: they are internationalizable templates, containing references, and a lot of tools to ease human language.
+*Template sentences* are useful for building scripting language on top of KFG: they are internationalizable templates, containing references, and a lot of tools to ease human language.

-The `Template` class uses [Babel Tower](https://github.com/cronvel/babel-tower) behind the scene, and encapsulate a `Babel.Sentence` instance **behind a [Dynamic interface](#ref.Dynamic)**.
+The `TemplateSentence` class uses [Babel Tower](https://github.com/cronvel/babel-tower) behind the scene, and encapsulate a `Babel.Sentence` instance **behind a [Dynamic interface](#ref.Dynamic)**.

-Like all Dynamic object, to solve a *template*, a *context* is needed.
+Like all Dynamic object, to solve a *template sentence*, a *context* is needed.

-Let's see a *template* in action:
+Let's see a *template sentence* in action:

 ```js
 var kungFig = require( 'kung-fig' ) ;